Update on 30 Jan, 23

 Chemical Engineering is a branch that deals with the design and maintenance of chemical plants and the development of chemical processes for converting raw materials or chemicals into valuable forms.
 This branch of engineering is a varied field, covering areas from biotechnology and nanotechnology, mineral processing, pharmaceuticals, synthetic fibres, petroleum refining plants and many more.
 This branch combines with the knowledge of Chemistry and Engineering for the production of chemicals and by-products related to it.
 There are certain subjects sheds in this branch and these all are Bio-molecular Engineering, Material Engineering, Molecular engineering, Process engineering, Corrosion engineering.

-This branch of Engineering is one of the oldest and probably most popular branches among engineering.
-Civil engineering involves the study, design, development, construction and the maintenance of build-up environments for human beings with a very vast scope of career.
-The most common misconception among people regarding civil engineers is that they only supervise workers at the construction sites.
+This branch of Engineering is one of the oldest and probably most popular branches of engineering.
+Civil engineering involves the study, design, development, construction and maintenance of build-up environments for human beings with a very vast scope of career.
+The most common misconception among people regarding civil engineers is that they only supervise workers at construction sites.
 This branch of engineering includes Environmental Engineering, Geotechnical engineering, Structural engineering, Transport engineering and water resources engineering.

 Electrical Engineering as an engineering branch is spread across a range of specialities like acoustics, speech, signal processing to electromagnetic compatibility, automobiles to vehicular technology, geoscience and remote sensing, laser and electro-optics, robotics, ultra-sonic, ferroelectrics and frequency control.
 Minimum eligibility criteria to pursue Electrical Engineering at least 50% marks in aggregate from a recognized school or university.
 The subjects included in Electrical engineering are Electronic engineering, Computer engineering, Power engineering, Optical engineering.

-Mechanical engineering is a professional programme which helps students in understanding the working mechanisms of heavy tools and machineries.
+Mechanical engineering is a professional programme that helps students in understanding the working mechanisms of heavy tools and machineries.
 This branch applies principles of engineering, physics and material science for the design, analysis, manufacturing and maintenance of mechanical systems.
 This course covers all the technical areas like distribution of electricity through generators, transformers, lighting and wiring all over in buildings.
 Subjects included in Mechanical engineering are Acoustical engineering, Manufacturing engineering, Optomechanical engineering, thermal engineering, sports engineering, vehicle engineering, power plant engineering and energy engineering.

 Computer Science is a branch of B.Tech which deals with computers and this course is a well-defined platform to learn basics and advanced programming about computers.
 Many other ways are also opened up by this stream as there are many computer languages like Java, Linux and many more.
-Studying B.Tech Computer Science course shall enable a person to become a well-established programmer.
+Studying a B.Tech Computer Science course shall enable a person to become a well-established programmer.
 CS syllabus will give you complete knowledge of calculus, algorithms, computer architecture, database learning and many more technicality is within this branch of CS.
 A person who has the interest to grasp computer technology from a grassroots level to the top.
 They should opt.
 This course.
-CS deals with in branch of information and technology, computation of data and the applications.
+CS deals with in branch of information and technology, computation of data and applications.
 CS is a functional course that enables students to increase their basic knowledge in the related field of studies.
-The market is full with the demand for CS professionals and students may also pursue higher education courses like M.E./ M.Tech in this field of B.Tech.
+The market is full of the demand for CS professionals and students may also pursue higher education courses like M.E./ M.Tech in this field of B.Tech.

 There are many confused candidates regarding which branch one should choose to build up his/her career in the most prominent way out.
-The above article is for all those who all are eager, looking for articles regarding the scope of B.Tech branches and the subjects one should choose and go for.
+The above article is for all those who are eager, looking for articles regarding the scope of B.Tech branches and the subjects one should choose and go for.
 All you can do is to read the above article by yourself and decide whether your choice is best for you or you should leave the rest behind.
-B. Tech is sort of course which is full of adequate opportunities for a fresher candidate as well as for an experienced person.
+B. Tech is a sort of course which is full of adequate opportunities for a fresher candidate as well as for an experienced person.